frogeyedpeas/Moonshine_Machine/README.md

 So which sequences are interesting?
 We probably want to filter them for strictly positive elements, and make sure they are growing at least at a pace of 2^n (a beyond exp-growth condition ensures that packing is "expected" to fail but testing that globally can be hard)

+Some architecture notes:

+SQL database containing "coincidence text", OEIS IDs and # of upvotes and # of downvotes

+When a user hits the URL they are served up a :wq